 - Meeting all tax obligations

-- Ensuring that staff have the resources they need to do their jobs
+- Ensuring staff have the right resources to perform their jobs effectively and efficiently

 Your financial statements tell your story to government, donors, volunteers, and foundations.
-If you do not understand the story the statements are telling, you may not know what is helping or hurting your success with fundraising.
+If you do not understand the story the statements are telling, your fundraising activities may not be as efficient as they could be.

-- The income statement, also known as the statement of activities, reports on the organization's income and expenses for the period.
+- The income statement, also known as the statement of activities, reports on the organization's income and expenses for a period (for example a month, quarter, or year).
 It can hurt your fundraising efforts if this shows an unexplained large deficit or large surplus.

 - The balance sheet, also known as the statement of financial position, describes the organization's assets, liabilities, and net value.
 If you have high liabilities compared to your cash, the organization may be seen as unstable.

-- Funders and donors are also interested in understanding how broad the organization's sources of income are and the ratio of overhead and fundraising expenses to direct program expenses.
+- Funders and donors are also interested in understanding how broad the organization's sources of income are, and the ratio of administrative and fundraising expenses to direct program expenses.

 This one-page Financial Red Flags Checklist gives you some ideas about concerns a foundation, government contract officer, or individual donor may have based on a review of your financial statements.